Maanaadu: Critical response

 Haricharan Pudipeddi of Hindustan Times praised the film, saying that "Maanaadu highly enjoyable is that each iteration of the same scene is presented in a way that it isn't boring and there's something new to offer to the viewers each time.
 Another interesting perspective is that the time loop is told from the hero's point of view in the first half and from the villain's standpoint post interval.
 SJ Suryah as the antagonist is unbelievably good.
 Very few actors can so effectively make even over-the-top performances stand out, and Suryah is brilliant throughout the movie.
 The scenes in which he's trying to understand why he's stuck in a time loop while trying to get a grip over reality leaves the audiences in splits."
-Manoj Kumar of The Indian Express gave a rating of 3.5 out on 5 and wrote, "Director Venkat Prabhu has several catchy ideas and has engagingly strung them together.
+Manoj Kumar of The Indian Express gave 3.5 out of 5 stars and wrote "Director Venkat Prabhu has several catchy ideas and has engagingly strung them together.
 The endless loop and the seemingly endless efforts of the protagonists to get out of the time trap has an innate novelty to it.
 You respond to such movies like many characters in these films as if you are watching such a concept for the first time.
 We don't get bothered by the last film with the same theme as long as the current movie is enjoyable."
-Vivek of Deccan Herald rated the film with 3.5 out of 5 stars, stating that "Maanaadu doesn't begin extraordinarily but once it gets into its groove, it doesn't have dull moments.
+Vivek of Deccan Herald rated 3.5 out of 5 stars and wrote "Maanaadu doesn't begin extraordinarily but once it gets into its groove, it doesn't have dull moments.
 Full marks to Venkat for cleverly using a complicated concept in a 'masala film' template and emerging a winner."
-Sowmya Rajendran, chief editor of The News Minute gave 4 out of 5 stars and wrote, "The film's willingness to respect the audience's intelligence is charming".
+Sowmya Rajendran of The News Minute gave 4 out of 5 stars and wrote "The film's willingness to respect the audience's intelligence is charming."

-Behindwoods gave the film positive review 3/5, writing "Overall Maanaadu is a well made political film that wants you to take its politics seriously, while justifying the humour and science fiction tag."
-Sify gave a rating of 3.5 out on 5 and wrote, "Maanaadu has a few minor flaws, but the film is engaging and entertaining with a high concept core theme" with the final verdict as "A time loop film for the masses."
+Sify gave 3.5 out of 5 stars and wrote, "Maanaadu has a few minor flaws, but the film is engaging and entertaining with a high concept core theme" with the final verdict as "A time loop film for the masses."
 Bharat Kumar of News Today called the film, "Touted as a political thriller, the movie has enough elements to engage the audience.
 With Silambarasan back in the scheme of things and a strong antagonist in SJ Suryah, Venkat Prabhu has won the battle before it begins."
-Sujatha Narayanan of The Quint wrote "Maanaadu is that film for Venkat Prabhu where the film’s potential for a super-hit was written large in the first look poster itself [...]
+Sujatha Narayanan of The Quint wrote "Maanaadu is that film for Venkat Prabhu where the film's potential for a super-hit was written large in the first look poster itself [...]
 The ingenuity of the writing and direction lies in making a Nolan-esque film accessible to the common man."